-• Principal (Obligor): The party who agrees to take the responsibility of performing activities or meeting contractual agreements.
+- Principal (Obligor): The party who agrees to take responsibility for performing activities or meeting contractual agreements.

-The indemnity bonds are often used in the cases, when financial guarantee or insurance is needed.
+Indemnity bonds are often used in cases when a financial guarantee or insurance is needed.
 Here are some common scenarios in which indemnity bonds are typically needed:1.

 2. Legal and Financial Transactions